confluentinc/examples/ccloud-monitoring/docs/monitoring-overview.rst

    The value of the API key, in this case ``LUFEIWBMYXD2AMN5``, and API secret, in this case ``yad2iQkA9zxGvGYU1dmk+wiFJUNktQ3BtcRV9MrspaYhS9Z8g9ulZ7yhXtkRNNLd``, may differ in your output.

 #.
-Create the following environment variables, substituting in your Confluent Cloud API key, secret, and cluster id:
+Create the following environment variables, substituting in your |ccloud| API key, secret, and cluster id:

    .. code-block:: text